zain-sajid/zain-sajid/README.md

 ### Hey there!
-I'm Zain, a full-stack developer 👨‍💻 and a lifelong learner 🚀
+I'm Zain, a full-stack developer 👨‍💻

 - I’m currently learning about LLMs, Docker and Kubernetes